syncfusion-content/uwp-docs/uwp/SfAccordion/Getting-Started.md

 ![](Overview-images/GettingStarted_image1.png)

-## Applying template for item header
+## Applying Template for Item Header

 SfAccordion provides `HeaderTemplate` property that allows to apply a common data template for all accordion items header.